Bibliophiles/Fine-Tuning_VGG19/README.md

 ## Description
 This model uses [VGG19](https://www.tensorflow.org/api_docs/python/tf/keras/applications/VGG19) which is an already trained AI model on the
 [Imagenet Dataset](https://www.image-net.org/challenges/LSVRC/index.php) as a base-model.
-It then trains the base-model - taking a number of layers - on the [CIFAR10 DATASET](https://www.cs.toronto.edu/~kriz/cifar.html) to make predictions on 10 classes.
+The training is done by freezing the appropriate pretrained layers *VGG19* and modifying the learning rate to fit the use of the model.
+The model was trained and tested using the [CIFAR10 DATASET](https://www.cs.toronto.edu/~kriz/cifar.html) to make predictions on 10 classes, achieving a validation accuracy of 83.6%.

 ## Model Output
 After training, the model obtained a validation accuracy of 83.6% (0.836)